Skip to main content

 Node lifecycle and status values

-RunningNode is running and accessible
+RunningService is running normally and accessible

-ModifyingSecurity group modification is in progress
+ModifyingSecurity group or other configuration change is in progress

 High availability